bohdanhlovatskyi/C_Strings_Library/README.md

 ```
 ./compile.sh

-// this will execte the main file with example of usage of the library
+./bin/gtester // this will run the tests
-./bin/test_c_str
 ```

 ### Results